Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 - [] Write matchbox ai class
 - [] Write tic tac toe in the terminal
 - [] Write function that gets a string from the board
-- [] Implament searching and creating files
+- [] Implement searching and creating files
-- [] Implament seeding files
+- [] Implement seeding files
-- [] Implament making a move seleciton
+- [] Implement making a move selection
 - [] Write a function that takes ai move and puts it on the tic tac toe board
-- [] Implament storing boards and move selections in a list
+- [] Implement storing boards and move selections in a list
-- [] Implament punishing/rewarding the boxes
+- [] Implement punishing/rewarding the boxes
 - [] allow option to chose if you want to be x or o
 - [] allow an option to train ai in tic tac toe program
-- [] Implament selecting what ai you want to use, so you can have different versions for the same game
+- [] Implement selecting what ai you want to use, so you can have different versions for the same game
-- [] Implament AI locking, so once an AI has reached a level of proficiency that you want you can lock it to prevent changes.
+- [] Implement AI locking, so once an AI has reached a level of proficiency that you want you can lock it to prevent changes.
-- [] Rewrite tic tac toe to be implamented in pygame to have rich visuals
+- [] Rewrite tic tac toe to be implemented in pygame to have rich visuals

 -----------------------------------------------------------------